 Redis is a robust, in-memory, and open source database management system for storing key-value pairs.
 It is usually used in caching and has been widely popular due to its lightning-fast speed.
-Redis, contrary to traditional Linux database management systems, doesn’t save data into the HDD.
+Contrary to traditional Linux database management systems, Redis doesn’t save HDD data.
 It stores the key-value pairings in the RAM.
-Since accessing RAM is much faster than accessing HDD or even SSD, Redis is among the fastest database management systems for caching.
+Since accessing RAM is much faster than accessing HDD or SSD, Redis is among the fastest database management systems for caching.

 Features of Redis